KYVE Network (KYVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KYVE Network Historical Price

-According to the latest data gathered on KYVE Network live price page, the current price of KYVE Network is 0.00936834USD.
-The circulating supply of KYVE Network(KYVE) is 898.21M KYVE , giving it a market capitalization of $8.41M.
+According to the latest data gathered on KYVE Network live price page, the current price of KYVE Network is 0.0111932USD.
+The circulating supply of KYVE Network(KYVE) is 905.03M KYVE , giving it a market capitalization of $10.13M.

 The KYVE Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KYVE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.